408th Rifle Division

-The 408th Rifle Division was formed as an infantry division of the Red Army, and served in that role for the duration of its existence in the Great Patriotic War.
+The 408th Rifle Division was formed as an infantry division of the Red Army, and served in that role in 1941-42.
 It was officially considered an Armenian National division, but in fact was made up of several other nationalities as well.
 After forming it remained in service in the Caucasus and Iran until the summer of 1942, when it was redeployed to help counter the German drive toward Tuapse.
 The 408th had a short and undistinguished career as a combat formation, and was soon disbanded.

 Formation

 The 408th Rifle Division began forming on August 14, 1941, at Yerevan in the Transcaucasus Military District along with its "sister" 409th Rifle Division nearby.
 Its order of battle, based on the first wartime shtat (table of organization and equipment) for rifle divisions, was as follows: